 What is Overseas Student Health Cover (OSHC)?

 Every international student on a student visa in Australia must have appropriate health insurance.
-The Overseas Student Health Cover is a type of health insurance intended to assist international students with their health care needs while in Australia.
+The Overseas Student Health Cover is a type of health insurance intended to assist international students with their health care needs in Australia.

-If you have decided to study in Australia, OSHC is the prerequisite for your visa application and you should maintain the OSHC policy throughout your stay in Australia.
+If you have decided to study in Australia, OSHC is the prerequisite for your visa application, and you should maintain the OSHC policy throughout your stay in Australia.

 Advantages of Overseas Student Health Cover (OSHC)

-What are covered by OSHC?
+What is covered by OSHC?

 OSHC covers most of the medical expenses but not all.

-Most of the OSHC will cover:
+Most of the OSHC will cover the following:

-- The same hospital treatments that are covered by the Australian public health system
+• The same hospital treatments that are covered by the Australian public health system

-- Accommodation in a shared ward in a private hospital
+• Accommodation in a shared ward in a private hospital

-- Certain prosthetic devices
+• Certain prosthetic devices

-- Emergency ambulance services
+• Emergency ambulance services

-- The same out-of-hospital treatments that are covered by the Australian public health system
+• The same out-of-hospital treatments that are covered by the Australian public health system

-- Day surgery accommodation
+• Day surgery accommodation

-- Pharmaceuticals (limited to $50 per pharmaceutical item for a single membership to a maximum of $300 a year)
+• Pharmaceuticals (limited to $50 per pharmaceutical item for a single membership to a maximum of $300 a year)

 Service and rates offered by OSHC vary with the insurance provider.
-However, all of the OSHC providers abide by the Medicare Benefits Schedule (MBS).
+However, all OSHC providers abide by the Medicare Benefits Schedule (MBS).
 MBS is the health care rate subsidized by the Government of Australia.

 Likewise, if you choose to see a doctor or have a test or treatment charging you higher than that catered by MBS, you will have to bear the difference.